Skip to main content

 Why choose this course at London College of Communication

-• Design led UX: The course puts studio practice at the centre of what students do.
-Supported by the community of practice at LCC and grounded in a critical awareness of design methods and processes, you can expect to be designing new digital experiences from the start.
+Design led UX: The course puts studio practice at the centre.
+Supported by a community of practice and grounded in a critical awareness of design methods and processes, you can expect to be designing new digital, sensory and immersive experiences from the start.

 The next Open Evening for this course will be announced soon.